fboucquez/symbol-bootstrap/docs/upgradeVotingKeys.md

   - "Close to expiring" happens when the epoch is in the upper half of the voting file.
 If the file's epoch length is 720, close to expiring will be 360+.
   - The current finalization epoch that defines if the file is close to expiration can be passed as parameter.
-  Otherwise, bootstrap will use the locally known value.
+  Otherwise, bootstrap will try to resolve it from the network.

   When a new voting file is created, bootstrap will advise running the link command again.